 The centre finder I used for a long time is simply a small wooden block.
-It has a hole drilled that is a push fit for a short bit of pencil.
+The block has a hole drilled that is a push fit for a short pencil.
 The hole is off centre.
 By turning the block on different sides there is some height adjustment.
 To use it, I put the spindle blank and the pencil block on a flat surface and mark a line across the end of the blank.
 Then I flip the blank 90 degrees and repeat to do all four sides.
 The result is a small square marked on the end of the blank, from which I can easily find the centre by eye.
 This is not super-accurate, but good enough for most purposes, and it is quick.
 I have several blocks in different sizes so I can pick the one most suited to the size of the spindle blank.
 The blank need not be square and the pencil block can mark cylinders equally well.
 The point of a nail works too, and stays sharp.

 I’ve now made an adjustable version of the pencil block, with a pivoting arm to hold the pencil.
 The hole for the pencil has a slot through it and a pinch bolt to lock it.

 To find the centre of a bowl blank, I usually use a hardboard disc of appropriate size.
 I have a lot of these in different sizes for marking out bowl blanks, and each has a small hole in the middle.
 I just lay one on the blank, and place it quite accurately by eye or touch.
 Then I mark the centre with a pencil through the hole.